Boren Scholarship W&M campus deadline: 12 p.m. on Wednesday, January 22

 What is the campus application process?

-The pre-application is due to the Charles Center by 12 noon on Wednesday, December 5, 2012.
-This consists of the Statement of Purpose (Parts I and II), a Banner transcript, and a completed questionnaire.
+The pre-application is due to the Charles Center by 12 noon on Wednesday, December 11, 2013.
+This consists of the two essays, a Banner transcript, and a completed questionnaire.
 Applicants will be assigned to PSAs to continue working on their applications over winter break.
-Complete applications (including letters of recommendation, official W&M transcripts including Fall 2012 grades, and high school transcripts if necessary) are due at 12 noon on Monday January 23, 2013.
+Complete applications (including letters of recommendation, official W&M transcripts including Fall 2013 grades, and high school transcripts if necessary) are due at 12 noon on Wednesday January 22, 2014.
 Interviews follow.

 - Explain the significance of your proposed study abroad experience (including the region you selected, its culture, and the language you will study) to U.S. national security, broadly defined.

-- Describe how the country, language, and study abroad program you selected will help you achieve your academic and career goals, including your plans to fulfill the service requirement.
+- Describe how the country, language, and study abroad program you selected will help you achieve your career goals, including your plans to fulfill the service requirement.

-Part II: Study Abroad Program Description (both the preferred and alternate programs)
+Essay Two: Study Abroad Program Description (both the preferred and alternate programs, if applicable)

 - Describe the study abroad program’s course of study and related cultural activities, as well as the administrative and support services provided (i.e., facilities, housing, resident director, etc.).